Qile0317/APackOfTheClones/README.md

 # or simply modify the current seurat object
 seurat_object <- integrate_tcr(seurat_object, TCR_dataframe)
 ```
 Which also takes care of multiple rows of data for the same cell barcode.
-Run ```?integrate_tcr``` for more details.
+Run `?integrate_tcr` for more details.

 ## Contributing
-The package is currently incomplete, and more features, tests, bugfixes, and documentation are to come.
+`APackOfTheClones` is currently incomplete, and more features, tests, bugfixes, and documentation are to come.
 However, pull requests from forked branches are more than welcome as it is mostly a solo-project at the moment.
 For major changes, please open an issue first to discuss what you would like to change.
 Please also make sure to update tests as appropriate.

 An explanation of the algorithms will eventually be made publicly available in a either a pre-print or developer vignette, in addition to publication to CRAN.